Lernstick/glados/howtos/ticket-view.md

 ## The ticket view

 All data assigned to a particular ticket are visible in the ticket view.
-This view is divided in different parts.
+It is divided in different tabs.
 In this view, it is possible to manage the exam before, during and after.
-Backups can be browsed and specific version of files can be restored during the exam.
+Backups can be browsed and specific versions of files can be restored during the exam.

 ### General